IIHTDevelopers/Yaksha-React-Food-order-Sprint-3/Commands-Readme.txt

 	npm run json-server -> to deploy fake rest api created with json-server -> takes 10 to 15 seconds

-	npm run test -> to run all test cases.
+	npm run jest -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

 * You may also run “npm run test” while developing the solution to re-factor the code to pass the test-cases.